dsfields/landlord/README.md

       _Parameters_

-        - `docs`: _(required)_ an object or `Map` where each key is a key wish to add to the lease, and the value is the contents of the document.
+        - `docs`: _(required)_ an object or `Map` where each key is a key you need to add to the lease, and the value is the contents of the document.

         - `callback`: _(optional)_ a standard Node.js callback where the resolved value is an instance of `Lease`.